shaneluna/nft-analysis/README.md

 7. Download the dataset from https://www.kaggle.com/simiotic/ethereum-nfts

-8. Place the downloaded zip in the /data folder and extract the nfts.sqlite
+8. Place the downloaded zip in the /data folder and extract the `nfts.sqlite` file

-9. Run streamlit application:<br>
+9. Run Python application:<br>
-`streamlit run main.py`
+`python -m main.py`